Amid pandemic peak, how St. Joseph's Convent Girls High School in Bengaluru is organising SSLC exam

 Karnataka: S. Suresh Kumar, Primary Education Minister visited a School Leaving Certificate (SSLC) examination centre in Bengaluru today.
 The SSLC exams have commenced from today; about 8,48,203 students are appearing for the exams. pic.twitter.com/c14vtUVNjW— ANI (@ANI) June 25, 2020

 The Principal of the school has said that the school authority has been working for the last 3 weeks to get everything in place.
 The Principal has given the detail that 20 students will sit in one class while separate rooms will be provided for the students who are from containment zones and those who are unwell.
-Als,o the Principal ensured all that all the basic norms will be followed which include testing each student with thermal scanner, student will be asked to use sanitisers, mask will be provided in case any student forgets to bring it.
+Also, the Principal ensured all that all the basic norms will be followed which include testing each student with thermal scanner, student will be asked to use sanitisers, mask will be provided in case any student forgets to bring it.

 Also, the govt of the state has requested the parents and guardians of the students to maintain social distancing.

-State Education minister Suresh Kumar said, "I feel this is a duty that is being performed by the state government.
+State Education Minister Suresh Kumar said, "I feel this is a duty that is being performed by the state government.
 In our state, 10th standard is a milestone in a student's life.

 We consulted many people and decided to hold the examinations.
 We have submitted an SOP to the High Court which gave a green signal".